assaabloy-ppi/salt-channel-c/README.md

 **Signing:**
 The TweetNaCl API doesn't allow to only generate a signature (64 bytes) or verify a message with the signature separated from the message.
 Further, the API requires a seperate buffer to put the signed and unsigned message in.

-### Server handshaking procedure

-TODO: Write or refer to  code.

-### Client handshaking procedure

-TODO: Write or refer to code.